 This video explains what happens during a mammogram and the benefits of mamography and ultrasound.

 It's your choice whether to have breast screening, but bear in mind that most experts believe it's beneficial in picking up breast cancer early.

-If you're over 70, you'll stop receiving screening invitations through the post, but you can still carry on with screening if you want to.
+If you're 71 or over, you'll stop receiving screening invitations through the post, but you can still carry on with screening if you want to.

 Contact your local breast screening unit to arrange an appointment.